 - All staff members must wear gloves and fabric masks or whatever covers the nose and the mouth at all times during work and avoid touching the mouth, nose and eyes while wearing gloves.

-- Obligating employees and customer service staff to adhere to preventive hygiene practices (such as using sterilizers and frequent hand washing).
+- Oblige employees to follow the preventive hygiene practices (such as using sterilizers and frequent hand washing).

 - Customer service staff should work from cabins or offices separated by an appropriate distance from passengers (for example using protective glass barriers).